Refrigerator Finger Gallery Art (poem)

 to quickly bundle and blow out

-but began to allow
+but begins to allow

 time to paint some